-Much like an incorrectly sized HVAC system, a too-small septic tank simply cannot keep up with the household demand.
+Much like an incorrectly sized HVAC system, a too-small septic tank simply cannot meet household demand.
 Whether your home has too many occupants or you use a lot of water, a small tank will probably overflow far before its average 3-5 year pumping.

 Something besides toilet paper is in the pipes.

-It can be tempting, but never, ever flush items like paper towels, feminine products, diapers, wipes, etc. These items are not meant to dissolve and will quickly clog your septic tank, resulting in backed up drains and even busted pipes.
+It can be tempting, but never, ever flush items like feminine hygiene products, paper towels, diapers, baby wipes, etc. These items are not meant to dissolve and will quickly clog your septic tank, resulting in backed-up drains and even busted pipes.

 Water is being overused.

-Even if your tank is the right size, excessive use of your washer, shower, toilets, dishwasher, etc. can put a lot of strain on the system.
-Try not to run all your appliances at once, and space out showers if you can.
+Even if your tank is the right size, excessive use of your washer, shower, toilet, dishwasher, etc., can strain the system greatly.
+Try not to run all your appliances simultaneously, and space out showers if possible.